rnietoe/Training/docs/AWS/9-Applications.md

 * standard queues (default)
 * FIFO queues (first in first out)

+If you have an existing application that uses standard queues and you want to take advantage of the ordering or exactly-once processing features of FIFO queues, you need to configure the queue and your application correctly.
+You can't convert an existing standard queue into a FIFO queue.
+To make the move, you must either create a new FIFO queue for your application or delete your existing standard queue and recreate it as a FIFO queue.

 retention period: 14 days

 **visibility timeout**: time while message is invisible during processing

 **long polling**: retrieve messages from SQS queues when message arrives to the queue

+Duplicate messages occur when a consumer does not complete its message processing and the visibility timeout of the message expires, making it visible for another consumer to obtain.
+Increasing the visibility timeout to enable the consumer processing to complete, will prevent duplicate messages.

+SQS service guarantees a message will be delivered at least once.

 ## SWF Amazon Simple Workflow Service

-web service to coordinate work across distributed application components as executable code, web service calls, **human actions** or scripts, based on workflow tasks
+web service to coordinate synchronous and asynchronous work across distributed application components as executable code, web service calls, **human actions** or scripts, based on workflow tasks

 it makes sure a task is assinged only onces and never duplicated till 1 year